keithagroves/agent-to-service/README.md

 ### Capability Types

 **Atomic Capabilities:**
 - Self-contained and minimal in scope.
 - No external imports.
 - Ideal for a single API call or a simple, isolated action.

 **Aggregate Capabilities:**
 - Can import and orchestrate multiple atomic capabilities.
-- Cannot import other aggregates to prevent complex nesting.
+- Cannot import other aggregates to prevent overly complex chains.
 - Suitable for multi-step workflows or orchestrations.

 ### Dependencies and Registries